| Ch 6 -- The C and C++ Programming Languages

 a labeled statement.
 According to many programmers, using goto is poor programming

+practice, so you should avoid using it.
 Statements can also be executed conditionally.
 Again, you can use three different

 formats for statement execution.
 The simplest is an if statement.
 The syntax

-if (expr) statement
+is if (expr) statement

 If the expression expr evaluates to non-zero, the statement is